anilembel/Amazon_Check_Parse/README.md

+# **EN**

 Hello, I would like you to create an application.
 Today I tried to write codes about it but I’m so shitty in this area.
 The application Idea I will upload one excel documents and I will use the data and links for cheking amazon prices.
-In the application will have four buttons in the user interface. they could be side by side, labeled "Upload", "Compare", "View Images" and "Download" in that order.
+In the application will have four buttons in the user interface. they could be side by side, labeled "Upload", "Run", "Compare" and "Export" in that order.
 You can use a simple front-end template for the application.
-No front end needed for it.
+Also there is No front end needed for it.

 Also if you could look at the Example(.xlsx) there will be shitty datas.
 I just need the cells whic is starting from  **B19 as a header and B20 to All Valuable B cells**  & **L20 to all valuable L cells** Where is the links are wrotten for web scraping.